 Article

-SARS-CoV-2 spike protein is electrically conductive, it reacts with gold and silicon electrodes and denatures.
+SARS-CoV-2 S1 protein is electrically conductive and reacts with gold, silicon, copper, and platinum electrodes and denatures.
 A method of coronavirus deactivation?

 Apr 17, 2023 | The Virus

 Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is an enveloped, positive-sense, single-stranded RNA virus.
-Its genome encodes four structural proteins, namely the spike (S), envelope (E), nucleocapsid (N), and membrane (M) protein.
-In this article, the authors from Australia used several techniques to investigate the chemical reactivity of SARS-CoV-2 with diverse surfaces of electrodes.
-They also examined the impact of the electric field on the SARS-CoV-2 S protein at the single-molecule level.
-The results revealed that SARS-CoV-2 spike protein is electrically conductive, and reacts with gold, silicon, copper, and platinum electrodes and denatures.
+Its proteome has a total of 29 proteins consisting of 16 nonstructural (NSP), 4 structural proteins (SP), and 9 open reading frames (ORF).
+Four structural proteins are spike (S), membrane (M), envelope (E), and nucleocapsid (N) proteins.
+In this article, the authors from Australia used several techniques to investigate the chemical reactivity of SARS-CoV-2 with diverse surfaces of electrodes and the impact of the electric field on the SARS-CoV-2 S protein at the single-molecule level.

-The structures of the S proteins of most coronaviruses, including SARS-CoV-2, have multiple disulfide (S–S) bonds.
+The structures of the S proteins of most coronaviruses, including SARS-CoV-2, have multiple disulfide (S-S) bonds.
 The S1 and S2 subunits contain 14 SS bonds in well-defined regions.
 The RBD in the S1 subunit contains four SS bridges, the NTD contains three SS bridges and the S1/S2 cleavage site contains three SS bridges.
-The abundance of SS bridges suggests that they play an important structural role in the S protein architecture formation and stabilization.
+The abundance of SS bridges suggests their important structural role in the S protein architecture and stabilization.
 It is believed that these SS bonds are essential for the ability of the S protein to infect a host cell through its interaction with the ACE2 receptor.

-The authors employed several techniques, including surface spectroscopy, electrochemical analysis, and scanning tunneling microscopy to investigate the chemical reactivity of SARS-CoV-2 with diverse surfaces of electrodes, and to detect the S protein electrically.
-They also assessed the impact of the electric field on the S protein at the single-molecule level.
+The authors used several techniques, including surface spectroscopy, electrochemical analysis, and scanning tunneling microscopy to investigate the chemical reactivity of SARS-CoV-2 with diverse surfaces of electrodes.
+They also evaluated the impact of the electric field on the S protein at the single-molecule level.

 Figure from the original article of Dief EM and Darwish N, 2023.